-Referral of questions seeking additional advice from DLT or other sources when necessary, particularly in regard to legal issues.
+Referral of questions seeking additional advice from the Library Services Team at the DPI or other sources when necessary, particularly in regard to legal issues.

-Perform the duties of the System Youth Liaison, Specials Needs Consultant, as well as the Continuing Education Consultant.
-The Director will participate in statewide DLT meetings related to these services.
+Perform the duties of the System Youth Liaison, Inclusive Services Consultant, as well as the Continuing Education Consultant.
+The Director will participate in statewide meetings related to these services.